2004–05 NFL playoffs: NFC: Philadelphia Eagles 27, Atlanta Falcons 10

-Despite a game-time temperature of 17 °F and a swirling wind that sent wind chills into sub-zero temperatures, the Eagles finally succeeded in advancing to the Super Bowl in their fourth straight NFC Championship Game appearance.
+The Eagles finally succeeded in advancing to the Super Bowl in their fourth straight NFC Championship Game appearance.
 The Eagles' defense held Michael Vick to a combined total of 162 yards, sacking him four times.
 Tight end Chad Lewis caught two touchdown passes of three and two yards from Donovan McNabb; however, he suffered a Lisfranc injury to his foot in the process of catching the second touchdown, and would miss the Super Bowl.

 On their first drive of the game, the Eagles drove to Atlanta's 32-yard line.
 But they turned the ball over after trying to convert a fourth down with a fake field goal attempt.
 The next time they got the ball, a 36-yard run by Brian Westbrook and a 21-yard catch by L. J. Smith set up a 4-yard touchdown run by Dorsey Levens, giving them a 7–0 lead.
 Atlanta responded with a drive to the Eagles 3-yard line, but was forced to settle for a Jay Feely field goal after Vick was sacked by Hollis Thomas on third down.
 Six plays after the ensuing kickoff, Greg Lewis' 45-yard reception moved the ball to the Falcons 4-yard line, setting up McNabb's 3-yard touchdown pass to Chad Lewis one play later.
 Atlanta struck right back on their next drive, moving the ball 70 yards in just five plays, one a 31-yard reception by tight end Alge Crumpler, and scoring with Warrick Dunn's 10-yard touchdown run with 21 seconds left in the first half.

 The Eagles dominated the second half, forcing Atlanta to punt on every possession except one which resulted in an interception, and their last one, which ended when they turned the ball over on downs.
-Meanwhile, Eagles kicker David Akers kicked two field goals, one at the 60-yard drive to start the second half, and the second set up by Brian Dawkins' 19-yard interception return to the Falcons 11-yard line.
-A 65-yard drive in the fourth quarter, featuring McNabb's 20-yard pass to Greg Lewis, resulted in the final score of the game; McNabb's 2-yard touchdown toss to Chad Lewis with 3:21 left in regulation.
+Meanwhile, Eagles kicker David Akers kicked two field goals, one after a 60-yard drive to start the second half, and another set up by Brian Dawkins' 19-yard interception return to the Falcons 11-yard line.
+A 65-yard drive in the fourth quarter, featuring McNabb's 20-yard pass to Chad Lewis, resulted in the final score of the game; McNabb's 2-yard touchdown toss to Chad Lewis with 3:21 left in regulation.

 McNabb threw for 180 yards and two touchdowns, while also rushing for 32 yards.
 Westbrook rushed for 96 yards and caught five passes for 39.
 Atlanta cornerback Allen Rossum returned 4 kickoffs for 102 yards and 2 punts for 20.

 This was the third postseason meeting between the Falcons and Eagles.
 Both teams split the prior two meetings.